hutchgrant/BeagleTomb/readme.txt

 $ make
 ln -s /usr/share/BeagleTomb/BeagleTomb /usr/bin/BeagleTomb

-Finally run the binary with: $ BeagleTomb?
+Finally run the binary with:
+$ BeagleTomb

 On first open you will be asked to enter your server credentials.
 Make sure the mediatomb server initialized port and server bound ip matches the address you enter into the beagletomb preference window.

 The defaults are:

-user: mediatomb pass: mediatomb table: mediatomb SqlDir??: BTmedia.db
+user: mediatomb pass: mediatomb table: mediatomb SqlDir: BTmedia.db